RoadieHQ/helm-charts/backstage/README.md

 # Adding new components

 A semi-frequent activity is adding new components to the cluster.
-For example, when Weaveworks released their GitOps Backstage plugin, I wanted to make it available in the demo for people to try out.
+For example, when WeaveWorks released their GitOps Backstage plugin, I wanted to make it available in the demo for people to try out.